blahblahblah-/goodservice-v2/README.md

 The biggest change in technology use is using Redis as the primary persistence source, relying on [Sidekiq](https://github.com/mperham/sidekiq) to process data asynchronously, using [sidekiq-cron](https://github.com/ondrejbartas/sidekiq-cron) to schedule jobs and a custom written [Heroku Autoscaler](https://github.com/blahblahblah-/goodservice-v2/blob/main/app/workers/heroku_autoscaler_worker.rb) to scale horizontally when there are more trains running and the job queue is getting too large.
 Postgres is still used to store static schedule info.

 See it live at [https://www.goodservice.io](https://www.goodservice.io/).
+The same set of APIs are used to power [https://www.theweekendest.com](https://www.theweekendest.com/)

 ## Running locally